 Hypertension is common.
 However, despite being common, a lot of people aren’t fully aware of what it is, what damages it can cause, and why it happens.

-Affecting about 75 million Americans and killing about 41,000 Americans in 2014, it’s important to draft the right nursing care plan for hypertension.
+Affecting about 103 million Americans, it’s important to draft the right nursing care plan for hypertension.
 This will help ensure that patients’ individual needs are met and proper care is delivered.

 What Is Hypertension?

 Hypertension is more commonly known as high blood pressure.
 It happens when the pressure of your blood that gets pumped through your arteries goes beyond the norm and what the body can handle.

 Because there are usually no signs and symptoms, hypertension is popularly called as the “silent killer”.
 As patients don’t feel any dramatic change in how they feel, the constant pressure in the arteries usually ends up causing serious damage and health problems.

 The list includes: